-Paid, fully-functional license that expires at the end of the subscription term which is 1–5 years from the contract start date (depending on the subscription length).
+Paid, fully-functional license that expires at the end of the subscription term.
+The subscription license term is normally 1–5 years from the contract start date (depending on the subscription length).

-Paid, fully-functional license that expires at the end of the contract which is the last day of the month and normally 1 month from the contract start date.
+Paid, fully-functional license that expires at the end of the contract.
+The rental license term is normally 1 month from the contract start date.
+The license expiration date is the last day of the month.
 This license type is distributed only to service providers.

 Free, fully-functional license that can be used for product demonstration, training and education.
 This license is not for resale or other commercial use.